ninenines/cowboy/manual/cowboy_req.md

 > body was sent using the chunked transfer-encoding.
 It will
 > also return `{error, badlength}` if the length of the body
 > exceeds the given `MaxLength`, which is 8MB by default.
+>
+> This function can only be called once.
+Cowboy will not cache
+> the result of this call.

 ### body_length(Req) -> {Length, Req2}